benediktwerner/Stacklands-BugFixes-Mod/Readme.md

 Fixes various bugs in the game:
 - HealLowest special attacks no longer damage the healed units
+- When dragging a stack onto a fight, add all cards to it
 - Only spawn island ideas pack after the first Demon kill
 - Fix resolution setting sometimes not loading correctly